renkun-ken/rlist-tutorial/Features/Filtering.md

 # Filtering

-List filtering is to select list members that meet given criteria.
+List filtering is to select list elements that meet given criteria.
 In rlist package, more than ten functions are related with list filtering.
-Basically, they all perform a mapping but aggregate the results in different ways.
+Basically, they all perform mapping first but then aggregate the results in different ways.

 First, we load the sample data.